raystack/optimus/docs/concepts/overview.md

 authentication service.

-## Opctl
+## Optimus cli

-Optimus provides a cli used to interact with Optimus service.
-Although it is not necessary to use this and GRPC/REST can also be used directly which is what CLI does internally. `Opctl` is generally recommended in a Git repository to version control specifications and bootstrap base specification files.
+Optimus provides a cli used to start Optimus service using `serve` command and a lot of other features like interacting with the remote/local optimus service, bootstrapping specifications, validating, testing, etc. Although it is not necessary to use cli and GRPC/REST can also be used directly which is what CLI does internally for communication with the service.

 ## Job